One of the country’s most original and ambitious gardens.

 Land Acknowledgement

 The history of the land on which Bloedel Reserve sits extends back much farther than the Bloedels.
-We’d like to acknowledge the history of this land.
+We acknowledge the history of this land.

 dibəł čəł ti Bloedel Reserve.